isabella232/docs-vuepress/docs/manual/11-node-filters.md

-% Node Filters
+# Node Filters

+---

 % Greg Schueler
 % February 10, 2014

 ## Node Filter Syntax

 The basic format is a sequence of `attributename: value` pairs to select nodes which match.
 You can negate a match by using `!attributename: value`.
 If you do not specify an attribute name, then the `nodename` is matched against the bare value.

 The `value` can be:

-* a [regular-expression][] results in all nodes matching the regular expression for the attribute.
-	- e.g. `www.*`
+- a [regular-expression][] results in all nodes matching the regular expression for the attribute. - e.g. `www.*`
-* a comma-separated list of values, in which case each item is treated as an *exact match*, results in all nodes matching any of the exact values for the attribute.
-	- e.g.: `web1,web2`
+- a comma-separated list of values, in which case each item is treated as an _exact match_, results in all nodes matching any of the exact values for the attribute. - e.g.: `web1,web2`
-* for the special `tags` attribute, a set of values, results in all nodes with a set of tags that match.
+- for the special `tags` attribute, a set of values, results in all nodes with a set of tags that match.
   - a comma-separated list of values to OR together
   - a `+`-separated list of values to AND together
   - e.g. `a+b` (match node with both tags `a` and `b`)
   - e.g. `a+b,x` (match node with both tags `a` and `b`, or tag `x`)

 The result is all nodes which match all of the clauses.